 Having said that, if we could just iron out a few little niggles, the UK could be a much, much better place…

 Considering we are dealing with the country that invented the steam engine, you’d think we’d have half a clue how to run an halfway decent public transportation service.
 But we don’t.

 I would say that as far as the worst public transport service in the world is concerned, I’d have to tie the UK with the US.
 In short, it’s a frikkin’ embarrassment.
 Hell, at least in Guinea public transport is cheap.
-I’m not talking here about local transport, the London Underground is great, the trams in Manchester are top and what’s left of the Liverpool rail network gets a big thumbs-up from me.
-I’m talking intercity travel here, something that should be cheap and easy, considering most big British cities are located within walking distance (if you’re walking a marathon) from each other.
+Unlike the London Underground, the trams in Manchester and what’s left of the Liverpool rail network which cost a small fortune.
+But that’s nothing compared with intercity travel, something that should be cheap and easy, considering most big British cities are located within walking distance (if you’re walking a marathon) from each other.

 But driving would mean driving down Britain’s god-awful motorways.
 Not that the motorways are poorly maintained, I’d argue that they’re not, it’s just that motorways in the UK are more like lorryways with an occasional car problem.
 Thanks to the short-sighted, piss-poor and quite frankly corrupt policy decisions of the Conservative government in the early 60s, our motorways, also paid for by the taxpayer, are long flat concrete bitches of the massive haulage companies that are no doubt using their mountains of gold coins as an indoor ski slope.

 Ever heard of a chap called Ernest Marples?
 You should have.
 He ruined your life.
 Most people blame Dr Beeching for the utterly incomprehensible cannibalisation of the British railway system in the 1960s, but it was dickwit-in-chief Ernest Marples who was the puppetmaster.
 Take it away, Wikipedia: